gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 lot by now.
 For being productive in the terminal you must master the pre-installed tools like `find`, `grep`, `sed`, `ls`, `cd`, `cat`, `less` etc.
 Additionally to the classic tools, there exist modern alternatives which provides a contemporary user experience.
-I want to present the ones I used the most and which have the biggest impact on my daily workflow:
+Below you can find my favorite tools which have the biggest impact on my daily workflow:

-- [fzf](https://github.com/junegunn/fzf), an interactive shell command history search tool on steroids, it completely changed the way how I use `CTRL-r`
+- [fzf](https://github.com/junegunn/fzf), an interactive shell command history search tool on steroids, it completely changed the way how I use `CTRL-r` aka the shell command history
-- [delta](https://dandavison.github.io/delta/), a much nicer git diff, it not only highlights which line changed but also the word location in the line
+- [delta](https://dandavison.github.io/delta/), a much nicer git diff, _delta_
+  not only highlights which line changed but also the exact location in the line
 - [ripgrep](https://github.com/BurntSushi/ripgrep) or
-  [silver searcher ag](https://github.com/ggreer/the_silver_searcher), both are `grep` alternatives, they are faster and provide a convenient API
+  [silver searcher ag](https://github.com/ggreer/the_silver_searcher), both are `grep` alternatives, they are faster and provide more convenient API, they ignore common folders by default like `.git` or `node_modules`

 - [bat](https://github.com/sharkdp/bat), a `cat` alternative with syntax highlighting and pager features
-- [zoxide](https://github.com/ajeetdsouza/zoxide), a smarter way to change directories, zoxides remembers nested paths and you can easily switch into them with a few keystrokes
+- [zoxide](https://github.com/ajeetdsouza/zoxide), a smarter way to change directories, zoxides remembers nested paths and you can easily switch to them with a few keystrokes

 - [tmux](https://github.com/tmux/tmux/wiki) or
   [zellij](https://zellij.dev/documentation) are terminal multiplexers.
-If you want to run long running terminal sessions or you work on remote machine, these tools are highly recommended.
+If you run long running terminal sessions or you work on remote machine, these tools are highly recommended.
 - [kubectx/kubens](https://github.com/ahmetb/kubectx), `kubectl` commands can
   get very long, with kubectx/kubens you can pin the cluster and namespace for all future commands which saves a lot of typing.